Why Representation Matters in Our Schools

 A study from Vanderbilt University, for example, found that Black and Hispanic students are better represented in gifted programs when they attend schools led by principals who share their racial identity.
 Leaders of color have also been found to hold higher expectations and create school cultures that are more supportive and sustainable for teachers of color.

 A school culture that is free from bias and limitation benefits all students.
 Students of color get to see their role models in action as they challenge stereotypes, replace inequitable systems, and build learning environments rooted in respect, high expectations, and inclusivity.
-That kind of leadership benefits white students too.
+That kind of educational leadership benefits white students too.

 Far too often, disparities within our education system create unequal access to resources, opportunities, and support.
 This is especially true for students of color and students from communities with lower incomes.
-Representation does not fix these larger systemic challenges, but research shows that diversity in leadership leads to better student outcomes.
+Representation does not fix these larger systemic challenges, but research shows that diversity in leadership roles leads to better student outcomes.

 Why teacher representation matters